NieJL1CN/Genome-Assembly/README.md

 # Genome-Assembly
 This workflow is prepared for the assemble of PacBio HiFi long read sequences.
+The annotation and downstream analysis is also included.
+-
+Nie Jilu from lab. plant breeding, Kyoto University

 2024/08/30
 The step6.3 and Step7 is not well-done.
 I will continously update them The Analysis_files are not done yet
+The code has not been tested and integrated by 2024/08/30, the code after test will be in a file named **makefile.sh **

 All details could be seen in the files of each step